iamvince24/Re-Re-v1/README.md

-### Re-Re is a tool for Recording and Reviewing your learning
+# Re-Re is a tool for Recording and Reviewing your learning

+#### Accounts for testing：

+Email：test@gmail.com

+Password：test123

 ## Overview